-Segmentation of a text line image into words is still considered an open problem in the document analysis research field.
+Segmentation of a text line image into words is still considered as an open problem in the document analysis research field.
 The reason for this is that there are several problems which may appear in a text line image.
 These include the appearance of skew and slant angle, the existence of punctuation marks that tends to reduce the distance of adjacent words as well as the non-uniform spacing of words.
 The last problem mostly appears in handwritten text lines.

 A word segmentation methodology usually comprises three stages: i) preprocessing ii) distance computation and iii) gap classification.
-According to 2Department of Informatics and Telecommunications, University of Athens, Greece http://www.di.uoa.gr louloud@mm.di.uoa.gr most existing practices, the evaluation of a given word segmentation methodology comes after the gap classification stage where the word hypotheses are generated.
+According to most existing practices, the evaluation of a given word segmentation methodology comes after the gap classification stage where the word hypotheses are generated.
 This evaluation schema cannot determine the performance of the distance metric and the gap classification methodology independently.
 Instead, it can only inform us on how well the combination of these two stages can perform.